Request your ELD Provider Account

 Option 1: Telematics

-Uses interal internet connection to upload data file to FMCSA servers.
+Uses internal internet connection to upload data file to FMCSA servers.

 Attaches ELD file to an email message sent to an FMCSA-specified address.